 - Add to that a recall for a power steering pump with a tendency to fail and potentially cause a fire, and you’ve got a recipe for frustrated Mini owners.

-These ongoing issues took a big bite out of the reliability and reputation of these early models.
+These ongoing issues took a substantial bite out of the dependability and reputation of these early models.
 For Mini enthusiasts and potential buyers, these years are best left in the rearview mirror.

 Check out the NHTSA 2002, 2003, 2004, 2005 Mini Cooper recalls and complaints.